fstnetwork/module-api/Guide/EN/07-Create_a_Campaign.en.md

 # Create a Campaign

-> In ths chapter, you will understand how to create Smart Voucher Campaign via FsTK API and effectively distribute Smart Voucher.
+> In this chapter, you will understand how to create Smart Voucher Campaign via FsTK API and effectively distribute Smart Voucher.

 > Campaign is the vending machine of Smart Token/Voucher.
 You can set up the type of selling Smart Token/Voucher, activated selling period, selling amount and selling price in this campaign.
 This allows customers to automatically receive Smart Token/Voucher after purchase.
 <!-- 感覺整篇是 Create_a_Voucher_Campaign -->